abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_10_Refcounting_GC/Chapter_10.md

 - <details open>
   <summary>Reference counting</summary>

-    - Simplest version of garabage collection.
+    - Simplest version of garbage collection.

     - Every object has an additional field that is it's count.